-Cinnamon sticks should be a part of every home’s Christmas decorations.
+Using cinnamon sticks as part of your home’s Christmas decorations is essential to having your home looking and smelling good.
 You can place them in a decorative bowl, or make a festive base for your candles.
 If you’re feeling really creative, you can make your own cinnamon Christmas ornaments by turning cinnamon sticks into fun shapes like reindeers or by hanging your cinnamon cookies on the tree.

 There’s always one person that’s difficult to buy for.
 Why not get them a cinnamon based gift this Christmas?

 There are a wide variety of beautiful cinnamon candles that can help anyone relax at the busiest time of year!
 Or for a stronger, aromatic scent you could get a cinnamon diffuser or incense sticks.

 You could even give the gift of luscious locks with cinnamon shampoo!
 Yeah you heard that right.
 Cinnamon has been found to have scalp stimulating properties that can aid hair growth.
 Who knew?!